NAROCD/NAROCD/README.md

 Junior Developer / Student
 ----------------

-Student at Czech University of Life Sciences in Prague.
-I have tried positions ranging from Helpdesk to Developer.
+Hello!
+I'm Dan, a 20-year-old Informatics student at Czech University of Life Sciences in Prague, where I'm passionately delving into the exciting world of technology and software development.
+My journey in IT began back in 2019, and since that, I’ve been learning the power of .NET and ASP.NET to craft innovative applications.
+I’m passionate about technology and strive to understand it more.

 * 🌍  I'm based in Prague
 * ✉️  You can contact me at [daniel.narovec@gmail.com](mailto:daniel.narovec@gmail.com)